brycewray/gatsby_site_css-grid/src/pages/posts/2019/09/back-with-hugo/index.md

 Thus, I was back to preferring the all-in-one-box, single-binary goodness of Hugo once again.
 Then I read something that helped me make up my mind, if such a thing is ever possible with a flighty cranium like mine.

-### Flavio Copes is 'waaaay smarter than I (no&nbsp;kidding)
+### Flavio Copes is ’waaaay smarter than I (no&nbsp;kidding)

 On the day this week when I was pondering whether to revert to Hugo, egg-on-my-face be damned, I encountered one particular article that made the choice a lot easier---if not less personally embarrassing, given the big deal I'd made about the short-lived change.

-Back in January, Flavio Copes, the well-known developer and prolific tech blogger (not to mention Hugo user), wrote a piece called “[The pros of using a boring stack](https://flaviocopes.com/boring-stack/)."
+Back in January, Flavio Copes, the well-known developer and prolific tech blogger (not to mention Hugo user), wrote a piece called "[The pros of using a boring stack](https://flaviocopes.com/boring-stack/)."
 Among his many salient-as-usual points (and the boldfacing is all his):

 > .&nbsp;.&nbsp;. if you want to create a blog and be serious at it, then use the most boring and bulletproof thing you can find.
 Definitely **don’t work on your blog infrastructure if you want to do any serious blogging**.
 >